CHTC/chtc-website-source/dask.md

 ## What is Dask?

 [Dask](https://docs.dask.org/en/latest/)
-is a Python library that scales Python code in two ways:
+is a Python library that can "scale up" Python code in two ways:
 - "Low-level" parallelism, through transparently-parallel calculations on familiar interfaces like `numpy` arrays.
 - "High-level" parallelism, through an explicit run-functions-in-parallel interface.